katzer/cordova-plugin-email-composer/README.md

     subject:    String, // subject of the email
     body:       String, // email body (for HTML, set isHtml to true)
-    isHtml:    Boolean, // indicats if the body is HTML or plain text }, callback, scope);
+    isHtml:    Boolean, // indicats if the body is HTML or plain text
+    type:       String, // content type of the email (Android only) }, callback, scope);
 ```